ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

-# AIOPS-MCC-EDR-ADX-in-a-Day
+# AIOPS MCC EDR Azure Data Explorer in a day

-Challenge 1, Task 3: Ingest data from Azure Storage Account
+## Challenge 1, Task 3: Ingest data from Azure Storage Account

 Data ingestion to ADX is the process used to load data records from one or more sources into a table in your ADX cluster.
 Once ingested, the data becomes available for query.